Dirk Maggs: The Sandman Audio Dramas (Audible Originals/DC Comics)

 The follow-up, The Sandman: Act II, was released on 22 September 2021, and featured most of the original cast.
 New additions to the cast included: Regé-Jean Page as Orpheus, Jeffrey Wright as Destiny, Brian Cox as Augustus, Emma Corrin as Thessaly, John Lithgow as Joshua Norton, David Tennant as Loki, Bill Nighy as Odin, Kristen Schaal as Delirium, Kevin Smith as Merv Pumpkinhead, and Niamh Walsh as Nuala.
 Neuwirth also returned, but portrayed Bast.

 The Sandman: Act III is again adapted and directed by Maggs and was released in October, 2022.

 Productions in other media

 Maggs was audio director for the first Animated Mr Bean television series 1999-2001 starring Rowan Atkinson.

-For the feature-length computer animated film of The Magic Roundabout, Maggs voice-directed principal character sessions with actors including Robbie Williams, Kylie Minogue, Jim Broadbent, Ray Winstone and Joanna Lumley.
+For the feature-length animated film of The Magic Roundabout, Maggs voice-directed principal character sessions with actors including Robbie Williams, Kylie Minogue, Jim Broadbent, Ray Winstone and Joanna Lumley.

 Maggs is credited as Voice Director on the highly acclaimed adventure game, Broken Sword: The Sleeping Dragon featuring Rolf Saxon and Sarah Crook.